Clarification of the Terms "Bulk Storage" vs "Dispensing" Tanks

 An application to, and subsequent field inspection by, the OSFM is required for the installation or relocation of bulk ASTs greater than 110 gallons capacity.

-Unlike USTs, there is no current requirement for the registration of existing ASTs.
-The OSFM does not maintain a database of all statewide ASTs.
+Unlike USTs, there is is no requirement for the registration of ASTs.
+The OSFM does not maintain a database of ASTs installed in Illinois.

 Airport Dispensing Sites

-Retail sale of fuel from an aboveground tank is allowed to be conducted at an airport facility, and only for dispensing into aircraft (not over-the-road vehicles).
-These tanks are allowed to have larger capacities (up to 10,000 gallons per tank) but also must comply with more stringent installation rules.
+Retail sale of aircraft fuel from an aboveground tank is allowed to be conducted at an airport facility.
+Dispensing is only for aircraft and not into over-the-road vehicles.
+These installations are permitted to have two tanks with capacities up to 10,000 gallons per tank.
+Airport Dispensing installations must comply with more stringent installation rules.
 These installations at airports must be approved by both the Illinois Department of Transportation's Division of Aeronautics as well as the Office of the State Fire Marshal.

 The proper application to be completed and submitted to the OSFM for airport sites is the "Aboveground Airport Dispensing Storage Tank Application".